Two Characterizations of Geometrically Infinite Actions on Gromov Hyperbolic Spaces: Escaping Closed Geodesics

 \subsection{Identifying the cusp regions}

 We now introduce the key geometric sets that will be used to analyze the dynamics near a non-conical limit point.
 These sets are essential for establishing the geometric finiteness criterion in the sufficiency direction of Theorem~\ref{geometricallyFiniteNearOrbit}.

-Our strategy is to construct, for each non-conical limit point $\xi$, a geometric object $B_{\xi,R}$ that plays the role of an invariant horoball.
+Our strategy is to construct, for each non-conical limit point $\xi$, a geometric object $B_{\xi,R}$, which plays the role of an invariant horoball.
 We will show that for sufficiently large $R$, the translates of these sets are pairwise disjoint, and that their truncations $S_{\xi,R} = B_{\xi,R} \cap Y_R$ have compact quotient under the stabilizer $G_\xi$.
 This will prove that every $\xi \in \Lambda^{nc}G$ is a bounded parabolic point, thereby completing the argument.